 Regardless, as you are selecting the ideal vendor partner, ensure you are looking at all of these attributes from the perspective of both business needs and employee engagement.
 Continuous feedback from all sides is proving to be beneficial, to the tune of a 22% increase in profitability according to Gallup.

-Another great feature common to most employee engagement software options is peer recognition (also see employee rewards and recognition software).
+Another great feature common to most employee engagement software options is peer recognition (also see employee recognition software).
 This is usually a fast way for team members to acknowledge when others on the team go above and beyond.
 Recognition is important to morale and culture in even the best of times; it is exponentially more important in this post-coronavirus era of more team members working remotely.

 Perhaps the best way to decide if a platform’s recognition options are successful is to look at how they handle employee recognition within their own teams.
 For example, read how 7Geese keeps its team motivated.
 Then think about what has worked for you in the past, and what you would like to do differently as you select a great vendor partner.